ozzono/portfolio/apis/todolist/README.md

 ### Known issues

 The only issue I'm aware of is related to code repetition.
-The mongodb connections should be centralized to avoid it.
+The MongoDB connections should be centralized to avoid it.
-As is, there are similar *CRUD* methods for `users` and for `requests`.
+As is, there are similar *CRUD* methods for `users` and `requests`.

 ### Test output sample

-command: `go test -v ./...`
+Command: `go` test -v ./...`

 ```log
 ?    todo [no test files]